OpenDSA/OpenDSA/RST/en/SearchStruct/Skiplist1.rst

 .. inlineav:: SkipListInsertCON ss
    :output: show

-.. _SkipExamp:

-.. odsafig:: Images/SkipExamp.png
-   :width: 500
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Skip List insertion example

-   Illustration of Skip List insertion.
-   (a) The Skip List after inserting initial value~10 at level 1.
-   (b) The Skip List after inserting value 20 at level 0.
-   (c) The Skip List after inserting value 5 at level 0.
-   (d) The Skip List after inserting value 2 at level 3.
-   (e) The final Skip List after inserting value 30 at level 2.

-Next we illustrate the Skip List insertion process.
-In this example, we begin by inserting a node with value 10 into an empty Skip List.
-Assume that ``randomLevel`` returns a value of 1 (i.e., the node is at level 1, with 2 pointers).
-Because the empty Skip List has no nodes, the level of the list (and thus the level of the header node) must be set to 1.
-The new node is inserted, yielding the Skip List of Figure :num:`Figure #SkipExamp` part (a).

-Next, insert the value 20.
-Assume this time that ``randomLevel`` returns 0.
-The search process goes to the node with value 10, and the new node is inserted after, as shown in
-Figure :num:`Figure #SkipExamp` part (b).
-The third node inserted has value 5, and again assume that ``randomLevel`` returns 0.
-This yields the Skip List of Figure :num:`Figure #SkipExamp` part (c).

-The fourth node inserted has value 2, and assume that ``randomLevel`` returns 3.
-This means that the level of the Skip List must rise, causing the header node to gain an additional two (null) pointers.
-At this point, the new node is added to the front of the list, as shown in Figure :num:`Figure #SkipExamp` part (d).

-Finally, insert a node with value 30 at level 2.
-This time, let us take a close look at what array ``update`` is used for.
-It stores the farthest node reached at each level during the search for the proper location of the new node.
-The search process begins in the header node at level 3 and proceeds to the node storing value 2.
-Because ``forward[3]`` for this node is null, we cannot go further at this level.
-Thus, ``update[3]`` stores a pointer to the node with value 2.
-Likewise, we cannot proceed at level 2, so ``update[2]`` also stores a pointer to the node with value 2.
-At level 1, we proceed to the node storing value 10.
-This is as far as we can go at level 1, so ``update[1]`` stores a pointer to the node with value 10.
-Finally, at level 0 we end up at the node with value 20.
-At this point, we can add in the new node with value 30.
-For each value ``i``, the new node's ``forward[i]`` pointer is set to be ``update[i]->forward[i]``, and the nodes stored in ``update[i]`` for indices 0 through 2 have their ``forward[i]`` pointers changed to point to the new node.
-This "splices" the new node into the Skip List at all levels.

 The ``remove`` function is similar to insertion in that the ``update`` array is built as part of searching for the record to be deleted.
-Then those nodes
-specified by the update array have their forward pointers adjusted to point around the node being deleted.
+Then those nodes specified by the update array have their forward pointers adjusted to point around the node being deleted.

 .. inlineav:: SkipListRmvCON ss
    :output: show